: an arrangement of five things in a square or rectangle with one at each corner and one in the middle

-In ancient Rome, a quincunx was a coin with a weight equal to five twelfths of a libra, a unit of weight similar to our pound.
-The coin's name comes from the Latin roots quinque, meaning "five," and uncia, meaning "one twelfth."
-The ancients used a pattern of five dots arranged like the pips on a die as a symbol for the coin, and English speakers applied the word to arrangements similar to that distinctive five-dot mark.
+As our second example sentence suggests, today's word has its origins in ancient Rome.
+To the Romans, a "quincunx" was a coin whose name comes from the Latin roots "quinque," meaning "five," and "uncia," meaning "one twelfth."
+The weight of the coin equaled five twelfths of a libra, a unit of weight similar to our pound.
+The ancients used a pattern of five dots arranged like the spots on a die as a symbol for the coin, and English speakers applied the word to arrangements similar to that distinctive five-dot mark.

 Test Your Vocabulary with M-W Quizzes

 What descendant of "uncia" refers to a unit of length that is one twelfth of another?
 The answer is ...

 Theme music by Joshua Stamper ©2006 New Jerusalem Music/ASCAP